 In its 2016 Preliminary Economic Assessment, Avalon developed a proprietary process flowsheet to produce a high purity lithium hydroxide product from petalite for the lithium battery material market.
 The flowsheet has the advantage of generating limited waste by the recycling of the sulphuric acid solvent.
 To further optimize this flowsheet, Avalon has recently shipped a 50 kg sample of petalite concentrate to XPS (Expert Process Solutions) in Sudbury, Ontario to generate leach solution for use in optimizing the final stages of the process, which involves the use of electrolysis to produce lithium hydroxide.
 The program will focus on an improved membrane alternative and efficient crystallization of the final high purity product.
-The results (expected in June, 2021) will enable finalizing equipment selection and design for the planned lithium refinery.
+The results (expected in September, 2021) will enable finalizing equipment selection and design for the planned lithium refinery.
+Other testwork in progress is focused on ways to reduce processing costs and energy consumption, including alternative milling technologies.